Peptides DB

 ### Summary PT-141 (Bremelanotide) is a synthetic peptide that acts as a melanocortin receptor agonist, primarily investigated for its potential to treat sexual dysfunction, particularly in women experiencing hypoactive sexual desire disorder.
 Its mechanism of action involves the modulation of pathways related to sexual arousal and desire.

-Community effect votes, structured logs, and side-effect summaries.
+Community effect ratings, structured research logs, and side-effect patterns — all fed by one anonymous form.

 Effect profile (overview)